MatteoGalletta/university/3104 Artificial Intelligence/studying/Teoria.md

 		- ${} K=2 {}$ -> Arc
 		- $K=3$ -> Path

-If we impose $K$-Consistency with $K=|X|$, we just get the solution, but this is exponentially expensive.
+If we impose $K$-Consistency up to $K=|X|$, we just get the solution, but this is exponentially expensive.
 #### Backtracking Search
-We use DFS with fixed assignment order: variable assignment is a commutative operation, doing this ensures getting a faster algorithm.
+We use DFS with fixed assignment order: variable assignment is a commutative operation, sorting ensures getting a faster algorithm.
 The algorithm is recursive and it does the following: iterates all values of all variables in $X$ and searches using the following criteria:
 - It returns failure if the state is inconsistent (to let the caller iterate the other values)
 - It continues until the values are finished (there's no solution) or the assignment is complete (the problem has been solved).
 - For each variable it imposes a certain level of consistency, depending on the problem ^a6a0fe
-	- note we do this **before** performing the search.
+	- note that we do this **before** performing the search.

 If we need to just find a solution, we can apply some ordering tweaks to improve performance.
 Of course, if we need all the solutions, ordering doesn't matter: we have to explore the whole graph.